-What Is The Difference Between Money Market Accounts and CD Accounts?
+What’s the Difference Between Money Market Accounts and CD Accounts?

 Savings accounts, money market accounts, and certificates of deposit are different savings vehicles that can help you manage the liquid funds in your portfolio.

 It’s important to choose the right kind of account for your financial needs and lifestyle, though.
-Picking the wrong account can lead to lackluster dividends, inconvenient access restrictions and hefty fees.
+Picking the wrong account can lead to lackluster dividends, inconvenient access restrictions, and hefty fees.

 It’s not hard to decide which is right for you.
-All you need to know is what types of accounts are available, how they help you and how they differ.
+All you need to know is what types of accounts are available, how they help you, and how they differ.

 A savings account may have been the first type of bank account you opened as a child.
 Consequently, you may still think basic savings accounts are for kids, offering meager returns and little excitement.
-But they have a definite, intermediate role to play between a checking account that you might access on a daily basis and a long-term retirement account which you shouldn’t touch for many years.
+But they have a definite, intermediate role to play between a checking account that you might access on a daily basis and a long-term retirement account that you shouldn’t touch for many years.

-What to use a savings account for:
+What to Use a Savings Account for:

 - Getting started with savings